OpenWebAdvocacy/website/src/pages/walled-gardens.md

 As the only company banning competing engines, **Apple is clearly the worst offender**, but they are not the only ones impeding user choice.
 It is our opinion that to preserve competition, users must be given the ability to easily change their default browser and that choice must be respected by the operating system

-> "Google’s “Android Google Search App” has been ignoring browser choice on Android.
+> Google’s “Android Google Search App” has been ignoring browser choice on Android.
 >
-> Known as the "Android Google Search App" ("AGSA", or "AGA"), this humble text input is the source of a truly shocking amount of web traffic; traffic that all goes to Chrome, no matter the user's choice of browser."
+> Known as the "Android Google Search App" ("AGSA", or "AGA"), this humble text input is the source of a truly shocking amount of web traffic; traffic that all goes to Chrome, no matter the user's choice of browser.
 > <cite>[Alex Russell -  Program Manager on Microsoft Edge](https://infrequently.org/2021/07/hobsons-browser/#:~:text=Known%20as%20the%20%22Android%20Google%20Search%20App%22%20(%22AGSA%22%2C%20or%20%22AGA%22)%2C%20this%20humble%20text%20input%20is%20the%20source%20of%20a%20truly%20shocking%20amount%20of%20web%20traffic%3B%20traffic%20that%20all%20goes%20to%20Chrome%2C%20no%20matter%20the%20user%27s%20choice%20of%20browser.)</cite>

 Facebook has been abusing IAB (In App Browsers) to prevent users from opening links from within the Facebook app in either their own browser or in a view that uses the users default browser (both iOS and Android provide this, although the iOS is only iOS Safari).